JadonBelair/constant/README.md

 dup // duplicates the item on the top of the stack swap // swaps the top 2 items on the stack drop // removes the top item from the stack

+// variables
+bind x // consumes and binds the top value on stack to x x // pushes the value bound to x to the stack, x does not change
 ```